ofiwg/libfabric/man/fi_mr.3.md

 modified, and the provider should verify and update the registered region accordingly.
 The iov parameter is optional and may be used to specify which portions of the registered region requires updating.
-If provider, providers are only guaranteed to update the specified address ranges.
+Providers are only guaranteed to update the specified address ranges.

 The refresh operation has the effect of disabling and re-enabling access to the registered region.
 Any operations from peers that attempt